External Content Syncer

 From this page you can:

-Before configuring the External Content Syncer, you must set up a Data Source to use.
+Before configuring the External Content Syncer, you must set up a Data Source.

 Once a Data Source is has been set up, go to Content > Integration tools > External Content Syncer and click the Create new data store.